-Fine a favourite rug/mat which the child accepts and will sig on it with you to do an activity, e.g. cards, games etc.
+Fine a favourite rug/mat which the child accepts and will sit on it with you to do an activity such as cards or a game.

 Introduce books and other activities to gradually increase the length of time the child will sit on the rug.